Useful Right Now

 -

 Supporting and following the leadership of First Nations communities is foundational to climate justice on this continent.
-These incredible First Nations led initiatives have deep knowledge and care for Country:
+These First Nations led initiatives have embedded deep knowledge and care for Country:

 Wurundjeri Narrap Team – land management grounded in Wurundjeri traditions